A Winning Competition Design For Hull Royal Infirmary

-ACA+I produced the winning design for a competition to improve the entrance at Hull Royal Infirmary, East Yorkshire.
+ACA produced the winning competition design to improve the entrance at Hull Royal Infirmary, East Yorkshire.

 The brief was to create a much more welcoming and positive environment for patients, visitors and staff.
 The proposal will replace the existing multiple entrances, enhancing and augmenting the lobby/foyer area and integrating the tower block’s aesthetics.
 The proposal provides a holistic strategy, integrating landscape and interior design that aims to improve the human experience.